AguLeon/rob6323_go2_project/report_draft.md

 The baseline configuration used conservative reward scales (lin_vel=1.0, yaw=0.5) with standard penalty values for action smoothness (-0.1), contact force shaping (0.4), and feet clearance (-30.0).

-## Baseline Optimization: Runs 01-04

-**Run_01** was the tutorial baseline with default reward scales.
+**Run_01** was the tutorial baseline.
 Training on 4096 parallel environments for 500 iterations gave mean reward of -18.86 and linear velocity of 0.983 m/s.
 The robot walked upright with no crashes, but the negative mean reward showed penalties dominated the signal.

+---

+## Part 2: Experiments and Locomotion Improvement

+### Baseline Optimization: Runs 02-04

 **Run_02** tested whether increasing tracking rewards would improve velocity.
 We increased linear velocity reward by 50% (1.0→1.5) and yaw rate proportionally (0.5→0.75).
 Mean reward improved to -16.73, linear velocity increased to 1.231 m/s, and the robot still didn't crash.
 This worked better than trying to reduce penalties.